highcharts-for-python/highcharts-stock/docs/contributing.rst

 Design Philosophy
 *************************

-**Highcharts for Python** is meant to be a "beautiful" and "usable" library.
+**Highcharts Stock for Python** is meant to be a "beautiful" and "usable" library.
 That means that it should offer an idiomatic API that:

 * works out of the box as intended,
 * minimizes "bootstrapping" to produce meaningful output, and